 Sleeping pills, as their name suggests, are medications intended to help you fall asleep, stay asleep or do both, depending on what type you consume.
 Some people may take sleeping pills to help reduce stress or to overcome short-term sleep issues, like recovering from jet lag.

 "Sleeping pills" is an umbrella term that encompasses all medications and supplements that help promote sleep, including those not delivered in a pill form.You may also hear sleeping pills called:

 In general, sleeping pills are prescribed by a doctor or bought over-the-counter.
 Sleep aids typically refer to supplements or medications considered "natural," like melatonin or valerian root.

 It's important to note that anything you take to help you fall asleep or stay asleep will most likely have side effects.
-Some prescription medications can become habit-forming and even lethal if taken in larger quantities than indicated.
+Some prescription medications can become habit-forming and even life threatening if taken in larger quantities than indicated.

 The National Sleep Foundation categorizes most prescription sleeping pills available in pharmacies into three main categories: